 The principle of dignity and worth of all persons includes ethical responsibilities associated with the selection and use of evaluation and assessment strategies.
 In short, these responsibilities require social justice-oriented counselors to be knowledgeable of the evaluation and assessment strategies that have been developed for use with the specific cultural groups that their clients/students identify.
 It is particularly important for social justice-oriented counselors to be knowledgeable of the limits and cultural biases associated with different testing protocols and methods that are currently used in the profession.

-This ethical responsibility also requires counselors to assess their clients' cultural identity and make diagnoses that are congruent with the worldview and values of the client's culture group rather than making more general diagnoses based on culturally-biased interpretations of presenting symptoms.
-Furthermore, the ethical principle related to the dignity and worth of all persons includes the use of evidence-based therapeutic approaches that are valid for the client and his or her cultural group as well as maintaining confidential counseling records according to state and federal mandates.
+This ethical responsibility also requires counselors to assess their clients' cultural identity and make diagnoses that are congruent with the worldview and values of the client's cultural group rather than making more general diagnoses based on culturally-biased interpretations of presenting symptoms (Sue, Sue, Neville & Smith, 2019).
+More specifically, it is important for CSJ professionals to understand and address the weakness of the data collection processes that are used to promote the Empirically Supported Therapies (EST) that represent professional forms of institutional racism and oppression.
+Furthermore, the ethical principle related to the dignity and worth of all persons includes the use of evidence-based therapeutic approaches that are valid for the client and their cultural group as well as maintaining confidential counseling records according to state and federal mandates.

 Embracing diversity.
 This ethical principle addresses the importance of accurately identifying the strengths and challenges of culturally-diverse clients/students as well as the communities in which they are situated.
-It requires counseling professionals and social justice advocates to commit themselves to a process of life-long learning that enables them to overcome their personal/cultural biases.
-In situations where social-justice oriented counselors believe their personal/cultural biases may be detrimental in the helping process, they agree to refer clients to an appropriate mental health provider.
+It requires counseling professionals and social justice advocates to commit themselves to a process of life-long learning that enables them to address their implicit and explicit personal/cultural biases.
+In situations where social justice oriented counselors believe their personal/cultural biases may be detrimental in the helping process, they agree to discuss these issues with their supervisors and refer clients to an appropriate mental health provider when appropriate.